 One night, when Connie was very tired and having difficulty falling asleep, she pretended that June was reading her favorite story to her.
 She drifted off to sleep and had pleasant dreams.
 After that, when she went to bed, she reviewed other tales she had heard, often embellishing the action and adding characters.

 Within a short while, she was making up stories of her own.
-That was when she decided to become a writer.

 In the meantime, she had to make a living.